Pungyeon/golang-auth0-example/ARTICLE.md

 > go get github.com/rs/xid

 Next, we have our `removeElementByLocation` function.
-Essentially, all we are doing is setting our list variable to a new list, which is all elements of our list up to a given location, appended with all elements after (but not including) the same given location.
+We are setting our list variable to a new list, which contains all elements of our list up to a given location, appended with all elements after (but not including) the same given location.
 This means, we can give our function a location and it will set our list to an new list, without that given location, essentially deleting it from our list.

 The very last function in our store packate is our `setTodoCompleteByLocation`.
 Just like our remove function, this function takes in a location in form of an integer.
 However, this function is much less complex and simply sets the given location in our list to true.

 Putting this together, we can see how our public functions `Delete` and `Complete` work.
 They find a todo item based on id and returns a location of where that item resides in our list, or returns an error if no item exists.
 If an error was returned, we pass on this error to the function caller, if not, we perform either a delete or complete operation on that item's location in our list.

-<gif> Simples! </gif>

 ### Initilialising our Web Server & Serving Static Files
 Now to the web server!